A representation of a LLM Model with cost information to calculate cost estimations

 Models are organization-wide and can be referenced across multiple products to ensure consistent cost tracking.

-You can view and manage your models on the Galtea dashboard.
+You can create, view and manage your models on the Galtea dashboard.

 Models in Galtea are primarily used for: